microsoft/vscode-cpptools/Documentation/LanguageServer/MinGW.md

 For developers using MinGW on Windows, we recommend you start with the following **c_cpp_properties.json** template.
 Select "C/Cpp: Edit Configurations" from the command palette to create this file if you haven't already.

 Note that you may have to change the MinGW version number to match what you have installed.
-Eg. `C:/MinGW/lib/gcc/mingw32/5.3.0/` to `C:/MinGW/lib/gcc/mingw32/x.x.x/`.
+Eg. `C:/MinGW/lib/gcc/mingw32/5.3.0/` instead of `C:/MinGW/lib/gcc/mingw32/6.3.0/`.

 ```
 {